-Mathematics competitions such as MATHCOUNTS and the American Mathematics Competitions are probably the extracurricular math programs with the widest participation.
-The most immediate value of these math contests is obvious—they pique students’ interest in mathematics and encourage them to value intellectual pursuits.
+athematics competitions such as MATHCOUNTS and the American Mathematics Competitions are probably the extracurricular math programs with the widest participation.
+The most immediate value of these math contests is obvious — they pique students’ interest in mathematics and encourage them to value intellectual pursuits.
 Kids love games, and many will turn just about any activity into a contest, or in other words, something to get good at.
 Math contests thus inspire them to become good at mathematics just like sports encourage physical fitness.
 Eventually, students put aside the games.
-By then,
+By then, hopefully an interest in the underlying activity has developed.

 Beyond encouraging an interest in mathematics, contests help prepare students for competition.
 For better or worse, much of life is competition, be it for jobs or resources or whatever.
 Competition of any sort trains students to deal with success and failure and teaches them that effective performance requires practice.
 Moreover, nearly every interesting and worthwhile venture in life comes with some element of pressure; competition teaches students how to handle it.